poindext/team-10-super-bowl-iii-public/IMPLEMENTATION_PLAN.md

    - What format will the FHIR data be in (JSON, XML)? ✅ JSON
    - What is the FHIR server endpoint/API for fetching patient data? ✅ Endpoints are in `fhir_test_patients.csv` file.
 Format: `http://ec2-98-82-129-136.compute-1.amazonaws.com/ucr/csp/healthshare/hsods/fhir/r4/Patient/{MPIID}/$everything`
    - Authentication: ✅ Basic Authentication (username/password) - credentials stored in environment variables
-   - Test Patient: ✅ Marla Gonzalez (MPIID: 100000010) - default test patient for hardcoded login
+   - Test Patient: ✅ Steve Burns (MPIID: 100000009) - default test patient for hardcoded login
 3. **External APIs**:
    - Do you have the actual API endpoints and authentication details for Provider Availability and Clinical Trial Search? - I have the URL for Clinical Trial API.
 Use a dummy API call for provider directory.
    - Are there API documentation or test credentials available? - We will provide those details later.
 4. **Authentication**:
    - For the demo login, should we use a simple hardcoded user/password, or integrate with a specific auth system? ✅ Hardcoded values for now
-   - MPIID Mapping: ✅ Login credentials map to hardcoded MPIID (100000010 - Marla Gonzalez) for demo
+   - MPIID Mapping: ✅ Login credentials map to hardcoded MPIID (100000009 - Steve Burns) for demo
    - FHIR Authentication: ✅ Basic Auth using FHIR_USERNAME and FHIR_PASSWORD from environment variables
 5. **OpenAI Model**:
    - Which OpenAI model should we use (GPT-4, GPT-3.5-turbo, etc.)? ✅ GPT-5.1 (currently in use)